 Our success in hiring veterans

-We're able to successfully match your talents to specific job categories at Aetna.
+We're able to successfully match your talents to specific job categories at Aetna, a CVS Health Company.
 This helps make your transition to a new civilian career much easier.

 These categories include: